Sherpa Bush Plane

 Stoje, a 30 year bush pilot from the Former Republic of Macedonia, voted the Sherpa K-300 as his dream plane, though he claims the best bush plane is the Antonov AN-2.

-On the other hand, Budd Davisson (aka "Airbum") claims his dream plane is the Bearhawk, though he casts his vote for best bush plane on the Sherpa.
+On the other hand, Budd Davisson (aka "Airbum"), who has been flying for 55 years and has flown most of the planes on this site, claims his dream plane is the Bearhawk, though he casts his vote for best bush plane on the Sherpa.
 (Naturally, this comes with a colorful disclaimer about redheads versus brunettes that we are sworn not to tell his wife about.)
 Budd wrote an article about the Sherpa entitled "Big Foot Lives".
 Though a bit dated, its a pure joy to read.
+You can find it here

 Rick from the United States who took his last flying lesson in 1969 and now flys only remote control models wrote in to tell us he believes the Sherpa is the best bush plane and also his dream plane, along with the Super Cub.